Fantom-foundation/go-lachesis/docs/demo.rst

 The EVM is meant be used in conjunction with a system that broadcasts transactions across network participants and ensures that everyone executes the same transactions in the same order.
 Ethereum uses a Blockchain and a Proof of Work consensus algorithm.
-Here, we use Babble.
+Here, we use Lachesis.

 Crowd Funding Example
 ---------------------

-The /demo folder of the evm-babble repo contains some scripts and instructions to setup a testnet and walk through an example where the user will run a secure decentralized crowd-funding campaign on a permissioned Babble network.
+The /demo folder of the evm-lachesis repo contains some scripts and instructions to setup a testnet and walk through an example where the user will run a secure decentralized crowd-funding campaign on a permissioned Lachesis network.
 It shows how to deploy a SmartContract that coordinates financial contributions and pays off the beneficiary when the funding target is reached.
 The SmartContract in question was only created for the purposes of this demo so please do not use it